 - Physical therapy and low-impact exercise

 - Healthy diet and posture improvement

-In many cases, these treatments prove effective and provide the patient sufficient relief; however, surgery is occasionally required when the patient continues to experience debilitating symptoms after several months of treatment.
-If you are considering spine surgery to treat your posterior facet syndrome, contact Laser Spine Institute to learn how one of our state-of-the-art, endoscopic procedures may be able to help you.
+In many cases, these treatments prove effective and provide the patient with sufficient relief; however, surgery is occasionally required when the patient continues to experience debilitating symptoms after several months of treatment.
+If you are considering spine surgery to treat your posterior facet syndrome, contact Laser Spine Institute to learn how one of our state-of-the-art, minimally invasive procedures may be able to help you.